dmccreary/personal-finance/docs/glossary.md

 **Example:** In our alternative investments module, you'll analyze whether collectibles like limited-edition sneakers can be viable investments or if they're better viewed as consumption purchases.

+#### College Cost Estimation

+The process of calculating the total expenses for attending college, including tuition, fees, room, board, and other costs.

+**Example:** You'll learn to use net price calculators in this class to estimate actual college costs after scholarships and grants.

 #### College Funding

 The strategies and vehicles used to save and pay for higher education expenses.

 **Example:** This course evaluates various college funding approaches beyond student loans, including 529 plans, scholarships, work-study programs, and income-sharing agreements.

+#### College ROI

+Return on investment for higher education, comparing the cost of degree programs with expected earnings increases.

+**Example:** This course teaches you to calculate college ROI by comparing total educational costs against projected lifetime earnings for different degree programs.

+#### Collision Coverage

+Auto insurance that pays for vehicle damage from collisions with other vehicles or objects, regardless of fault.

+**Example:** You'll learn in this class when collision coverage is necessary and when dropping it makes financial sense for older vehicles.

 #### Collision Insurance